Audience Targeting for Brands in a Post-Cookie World

 User Type People at home People at work People on the go

-Traffic Types Typically Wifi Mobile of desktop accessed via campus-based network Typically cellular-based.
+Traffic Types Typically Wifi Mobile or desktop accessed via campus-based network Typically cellular-based.

 Next you can mix and match any of our segments.
 The Digiseg Audience Builder lets you select the attributes that are important to your campaign, and see instantly how many people you can reach across all channels quickly and easily.

-It also gives you insights into the precision of the data you are working with through the audience selection index.campaign, and see instantly how many people you can reach across all channels quickly and easily.
+It also gives you insights into the precision of the data you are working with through the audience selection index.
+See instantly how many people you can reach across all channels quickly and easily.

 Digiseg Audience Builder